wkoszek/me/source/books/2017-02-03-book-the-art-of-plain-talk.html.md

 ---

 Probably one of the best books on language, writing and readability in general.
-It's very good take on phrasing readable sentences a language that is easy to understand.
+It's very good take on phrasing readable sentences, keeping language clear and concise.

+The key take away were the results of the readability studies Flesch did in early XXIth century.
+He found certain relationships with age and education and its impact on text readability.

+Before I read this, I didn't know about the algorithms for readability.
+The formulas in the book seemed a little abstract, yet there's something appealing at having a single score of your written text.
+Microsoft Word has Flesch's algorithm embedded.